gtxaspec/wz_flash-helper/docs/README_build.md

 ## ℹ️ Notes

-- Cloning the Github repo might take up to 15 minutes, depending on your Internet speed.
+- Cloning the Github repo takes between 30 seconds and 15 minutes, depending on your Internet speed.
-- On the first time you build a kernel/release, it might take up to 20 minutes to download necessary toolchains before the compiling, after that it takes only about a minute.
+- On the first time you build a kernel/release, it takes between 2 minutes and 20 minutes to download necessary toolchains before the compiling, after that it takes only about a minute.